Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane

+from the category of monads given by theorem ${\bf\ref{thm2}}$ to the category of framed torsion-free sheaves on $\tilde{\mathbb{P}},$ is full.
+In the next section we will get rid of the kernel of $H:=\mathfrak{H}(M,M')$ by reducing the monad, so that the corresponding reduced functor is fully faithfull.
+We also remark that since the operation of taking cohomology is functorial, then the morphisms of the monad of theorem ${\bf\ref{thm2}}$ are natural in the family of framed torsion-free sheaves.

-The monad we constructed describes well families of torsion free sheaves and one can talk about a moduli space of such objects but before we have to fix the problem of the control on the dimensions of $A_{i}$ and $B_{i}$; their difference is constant $dimA_{i}-dimB_{i}=a_{i}$, but each dimension can, a priori, jump.
-We do as in \cite{Buch}; We apply the functor $Hom(\mathcal{E},\cdot)$ to the sequence \eqref{rest2} twisted by $\mathcal{O}(-1,E_{i})$ :
+The monad we constructed describes well families of framed torsion-free sheaves and one can talk about a moduli space of such objects, but we still have to fix the problem of the control on the dimensions of $A_{i}$ and $B_{i}$; their difference is constant $dimA_{i}-dimB_{i}=a_{i}$, but each dimension can, a priori, jump.
+Proceeding as in \cite[Secion {\bf 1}]{Buch}, we apply the functor $\Hom(\mathcal{E},\cdot)$ to the sequence \eqref{rest2} twisted by $\mathcal{O}(-1,E_{i})$ :